nimalu/dusty/README.md

 [Here](https://youtu.be/HKrrOt2tnAI) you can see a short teaser I made back then.
 And [This](https://youtu.be/npXttTeTF60) is a music video which uses a particle simulation made with _Dusty_.

+There is also a packed jar available [here](http://www.mediafire.com/file/4camtb14hbz0r8z/Dusty.jar/file).